Iłża – Bishop’s Castle

 The first bishop’s court was founded on an earthen, oval-shaped mound measuring 44 x 39 meters.
 It was surrounded by ramparts about 3 meters high, originally probably topped with a palisade, while at the top there was a wooden building, most likely of a tower character.
 It was built of massive logs in a log construction, on a square plan with dimensions of 9×9 meters.
 A large number of iron nails were used to connect the logs.
 Relics of another building, possibly a homestead, were found near the central tower.

-The castle was built on a high hill overlooking the Iłżanka River, 42 meters high.
-The first stage of the castle’s development included the perimeter walls made of unworked stone with a gate on the west side and a stone, cylindrical tower.
-It probably served as a bergfried, i.e. a place of final defense, not inhabited during peace, but only used as a prison or warehouse.
-In its lower part, stairs were placed in the thickness of the wall, leading to the level slightly below the moulded entrance portal, which was pierced a few meters above the level of the courtyard.
-Ladders were probably already used to reach the upper floors of the tower.
-A small residential house was built on the north-west side.
+The cylindrical tower adjoined the corner of the wall and located entirely within the courtyard.
+It probably served as a bergfried, a place of final defense, not inhabited during peace, but used only as a prison or pentry.
+It dominated over part of the outer bailey and perhaps the access road to it.
+In its lower part, stairs were placed in the thickness of the wall, leading to a level located slightly below the moulded, pointed entrance portal, which was set a few meters above the level of the courtyard.
+The lack of stairs above the entrance may have resulted from a change in plans during construction, which also led to a reduction in the diameter of the tower.
+Ladders were probably used to reach the upper floors.
+The tower’s crowning may had form of a battlement.

 In the second stage of expansion, the weakest and most critical element of the castle, in the form of the entrance gate, was reinforced.
 It was preceded by a four-sided tower protruding in front of the perimeter of the walls, reinforced with massive corner buttresses.
 The passage led along its axis, from where it turned at right angles to the north (similar to the castle of Bishop Oleśnicki in Pińczów), over a bridge set on a series of stone pillars.
 The entrance to the castle, 7 meters wide, was below the slope of the hill and led upwards.
 It was ended by the last, raised span of the bridge.